 Based on these criteria, our Board of Directors has determined that the following directors, who constitute a majority of the Board, are independent: H.A.
 Cockrell, P.L.
 Davies, R.G.
 Kyle, E.H.
 Lawton, III, J.E.
 Linville, B.J.
 McGarvie, J.M.
 Micali, M.D.
 Oken, S. Nagarajan and T.E.
 Whiddon.
-L.W.
-Newton and P.R.
-Rollier, who retired from the Board of Directors on December 24, 2014 and February 19, 2015, respectively, were also independent.
+P.R.
+Rollier, who retired from the Board of Directors on February 19, 2015, was also independent.